Quasimodo: In the novel

 Esmeralda is later entangled in an attempted murder – committed by Frollo, who had stabbed Phoebus in a jealous rage after spying on Esmeralda and Phoebus having a night of passion – and is sentenced to be hanged.
 As she is being forced to pray at the steps of Notre Dame just before being marched off to the gallows, Quasimodo, who has been watching the occasion from an upper balcony in Notre Dame, slides down with a rope, and rescues her by taking her up to the top of the cathedral, where he poignantly shouts "Sanctuary!" to the onlookers below.

 Esmeralda is terrified of Quasimodo at first, but gradually recognizes his kind heart and becomes his friend.
 He watches over her and protects her, and at one point saves her from Frollo when the mad priest sexually assaults her in her room.
 In one instance Esmeralda also sees Phoebus from the cathedral balcony and pleadingly convinces Quasimodo to go down and look for him, but Phoebus is repulsed by Quasimodo's appearance and refuses to visit Notre Dame to see her.

 After an uneasy respite, a mob of Paris's Truands led by Clopin Trouillefou storms Notre Dame, and although Quasimodo tries to fend them off by throwing stones and bricks down onto the mob and even pours deadly molten lead, the mob continues attacking until Phoebus and his soldiers arrive to fight and drive off the assailants.
 Unbeknownst to Quasimodo, Frollo lures Esmeralda outside, where he has her arrested and hanged.
 When Quasimodo sees Frollo smiling cruelly at Esmeralda's execution, he turns on his master and throws him to his death from the balcony in rage.

 Quasimodo cries in despair, lamenting "There is all that I ever loved!"
 He then leaves Notre Dame, never to return, and heads for the Gibbet of Montfaucon beyond the city walls, passing by the Convent of the Filles-Dieu, a home for 200 reformed prostitutes, and the leper colony of Saint-Lazare.
 After reaching the Gibbet, he lies next to Esmeralda's corpse, where it had been unceremoniously thrown after the execution.
 He stays at Montfaucon, and eventually dies of starvation, clutching the body of the deceased Esmeralda.
 Years later, an excavation group exhumes both of their skeletons, which have become intertwined.
 When they try to separate them, Quasimodo's bones crumble to dust.

 Symbolism

-In the novel, Quasimodo symbolically shows Esmeralda the difference between himself and the handsome yet self-centred Captain Phoebus, with whom the girl has become infatuated.
+In the novel, Quasimodo symbolically shows Esmeralda the difference between himself and the handsome yet self-centered Captain Phoebus, with whom the girl has become infatuated.
 He places two vases in her room: one is a beautiful crystal vase, yet broken and filled with dry, withered flowers; the other a humble pot, yet filled with beautiful, fragrant flowers.
 Esmeralda takes the withered flowers from the crystal vase and presses them passionately on her heart.